Ohio Court Records

 - The court or case number

 A valid identification or authorization letter may be required to complete the record along with the processing fee.
 The fee includes the charge for the time spent to search available records and the cost of making copies.
 The search fee may cost up to $30 per search, while copies cost $1 per page.
 Additional fees may be incurred where certification of records is required.
-For mail-in requests, ensure to include a self-addressed stamp envelope.
+For mail-in requests, ensure that a self-addressed stamped envelope is included.

 Who Can Obtain Divorce Records In Ohio?

-Under the Ohio revised codes, members of the public can access divorce records that have not been sealed.
-However, because of the sensitive nature of divorce records, these are often sealed, and certain information restricted from public views.
-Also, certified copies of divorce records are only available to persons with the right clearance.
+Under the Ohio Revised Codes, members of the public may access divorce records that have not been sealed.
+However, because of the sensitive nature of divorce records, they are often sealed, and specific information is restricted from public view.
+Also, certified copies of divorce records are only available to persons with the proper clearance.
 These persons include immediate family members, parents or legal guardians, or other persons authorized by law or court rule.

 Are Ohio Divorce Records Available Online?

-While certified divorce records are not made available online in Ohio, the public may access divorce case information via the county court’s websites or through third-party sites.
-Ohio local courts maintaining computerized records can afford the public electronic access to such records.
-This access may be available remotely or via the public computer terminal located in the Clerk of Court office.
-Interested persons may use these means to search records of divorce case information that occurred in the county.
-However, this kind of divorce records may not suffice in place of a divorce decree, which is only available to authorized persons.
+While certified divorce records are not made available online in Ohio, the public may access divorce case information via the county court's websites or through third-party sites.
+Ohio local courts that maintain computerized records can afford public electronic access to such records.
+This access may be available remotely or via the public computer terminal located in the Clerk of Court's office.
+Interested persons may use these means to search the records of divorce case information that occurred in the county.
+However, this kind of divorce record may not suffice in place of a divorce decree, which is only available to authorized persons.

-Note, access to available Ohio divorce records via a third-party site may come at a fee.
+Note that access to available Ohio divorce records via a third-party site may be charged.
 Since divorce records are government documents, the originality of such access may not be guaranteed.

 How Do I Seal My Divorce Records In Ohio?